 Now, let me tell you, Rt.
 61 is busy.
 I mean REALLY busy.
 The kind of busy where multiple lanes of traffic zip by so fast a parked car rocks in their wake.
-My poor Dad (actually, my super brave, best in the world, no one like MY Dad) would pull in to a hard-to-come by parking spot on the northbound side of Rt.
+Back in the 60’s and early 70’s, my poor Dad (actually, my super brave, best in the world, no one like MY Dad) would pull in to a hard-to-come by parking spot on the northbound side of Rt.
 61, get out the car, and take his life in his hands – literally – to sprint across the highway and into the Peanut Shop.
 He would return, repeating his death-defying feat, arms loaded with bags of freshly roasted peanuts in the shell and — peanut brittle!

 Every time I page through my recipe file and see this recipe, I am 10 years old again, sitting in the back seat of the family’s blue Buick Electra, nose pressed up against the side rear window, waiting for him to emerge from the Port Clinton Peanut Shop with those treasures.
 I miss you so much, Pop.
 And it is only now, later in my life, that I realize just how truly enjoyable life was when you still were in it.

 Tips for making brittle

 A good candy thermometer is your friend.
 It is well worth the investment.